abinavseelan/js-for-newbies-2/2-DataTypes.md

 ### Objects

-Objects, objects, objects (?).... we'll cover this in the next section shall we?
+Objects, objects ... objects?
+We'll cover this in the next section shall we?
 There's a lot to talk about here. 🤓

 ## The typeof operator